benrmatthews/fantactivist/_posts/2017-02-07-ctrl-alt-right-delete.md

 categories: 'fantasticactivist'
 navigation: True
 logo: 'assets/images/fantastic-activist-logo.png'
+excerpt: Melissa Ryan tells us about her newsletter devoted to understanding how the right operates online and developing strategies and tactics to fight back.
 ---

-Meliis Ryan tells us about her newsletter devoted to understanding how the right operates online and developing strategies and tactics to fight back.
+Melissa Ryan tells us about her newsletter devoted to understanding how the right operates online and developing strategies and tactics to fight back.

 #### Tell us about yourself and your cause